qmk/qmk_firmware/docs/en/docs/feature_layers.md

 | `default_layer_state_set_kb(layer_state_t state)`   | Callback for default layer functions, for keyboard.
 Called on keyboard initialization. |
 | `default_layer_state_set_user(layer_state_t state)` | Callback for default layer functions, for users.
 Called on keyboard initialization.    |

+!!! tip
-?> For additional details on how you can use these callbacks, check out the [Layer Change Code](custom_quantum_functions.md#layer-change-code) document.
+    For additional details on how you can use these callbacks, check out the [Layer Change Code](custom_quantum_functions.md#layer-change-code) document.

 It is also possible to check the state of a particular layer using the following functions and macros.